humrochagf/revelation/README.md

 [revelation](https://github.com/humrochagf/revelation) makes your
-[reveal.js](https://github.com/hakimel/reveal.js) presentations without the need to edit a monolithic html file using markdown and serving it localy.
+[reveal.js](https://github.com/hakimel/reveal.js) presentations without the need to edit a monolithic html file using markdown and serving it locally.

 ## Installation